St. Mary's Monastery, Zvërnec

-The St. Mary’s Monastery is an Orthodox monastery located on the Zvërnec Island, in the Narta Lagoon near the village of Zvërnec within the municipality of Vlora.
-It houses a church dedicated to the Dormition of Mary Theotókos.
+The St. Mary's Monastery (Manastiri i Shën Mërisë), also known as the Monastery of Dormition of Theotokos Mary (Manastiri i Fjetjes së Hyjëlindëses Mari) and as Zvërnec Monastery (Manastiri i Zvërnecit) is an Albanian Orthodox Church in the Zvërnec Island inside the Narta Lagoon, northwest of the city of Vlorë.

 History

 When St. Mary’s Monastery was founded—most likely between the 11th and 14th centuries—it did so in a landscape where the present-day village of Zvërnec did not yet exist.
 At that time, both the island and the adjacent mainland were under the ecclesiastical and administrative jurisdiction of the nearby village of Nartë.
 The modern settlement of Zvërnec emerged only in later centuries along the shore of the lagoon, and it was only thereafter that the monastery became associated with this newer village by proximity.

 Much of the complex most likely dates back to the 19th century.

 The complex has been protected as a cultural monument since 1963.